jingweimo/academic-kickstart/content/post/GoodFruitGrowerCoverage/index.md

 ---
-title: 01/2020, Our apple harvest-assisted and infield sorting machine was reported by the Good Fruit Grower magzine
+title: 01/2020, Our apple harvest-assisted and infield sorting machine was reported by the Good Fruit Grower magazine
 subtitle:

 # Summary for listings and search engines